-- 1. INTRODUCTION section: Introduce a policy problem or policy issue.
+- 1. INTRODUCTION section: Introduce a problem or issue which requires a policy solution.
 As an introduction section, please also include a synopsis of the paper. - 2.
-BACKGROUND section: Discuss the background and context to the policy problem or policy issue.
-This can include a number of factors which helps us understand the reasons behind and the features of the policy problem or policy issue.
-This can be factors which are historical, geographical or location-specific, social, economic, political or geo-political, event-specific, etc. For a good and comprehensive discussion, a combination of factors should be presented as policy problems or policy issues are complex. - ANALYSIS section: Discuss ONE public policy solution at the local, national or global scale (law, regulation, international treaty, etc.) that IS CURRENTLY or HAS BEEN USED to deal with the policy problem or policy issue.
-Discuss its challenges and opportunities and the reasons behind them.
+BACKGROUND section: Discuss the background and context to the problem or issue.
+This can include a number of factors which helps us understand the reasons behind and the features of the problem or issue.
+This can be factors which are historical, geographical or location-specific, social, economic, political or geo-political, event-specific, etc. For a good and comprehensive discussion, a combination of factors should be presented as problems or issues are complex.